Interior Finish Calculator Hub: Choose a Tool

 Interior Measuring Checklist (Before You Estimate Materials)

-Use this checklist to reduce missed details that commonly lead to under-ordering (or major over-ordering).
+Use this checklist to reduce missed details that commonly lead to under-ordering or unnecessary over-ordering.

 - Room shape: break irregular rooms into rectangles and sum areas.